Implant-Supported Dentures in Perth

 Are implant-supported dentures better than traditional dentures?

-- They also help you chew more effectively.
+- Implant-supported dentures can also help you chew more effectively.
 Patients who wear implant-supported dentures can consume harder and stickier foods, which are restricted for denture-wearers.

-- Implant-supported dentures tend to fit better and are more comfortable than false teeth.
-When wearing an implant-supported denture, there is less friction on the gums.
+- Implant-supported dentures tend to fit better and are more comfortable than loose dentures.
+There is less friction on the gums when wearing an implant-supported overdenture.

-- Implant-supported dentures preserve the jaw bone and prevent further bone loss, allowing them to last longer than traditional dentures.
+- Implant-supported overdentures preserve the jaw bone and prevent further bone loss, allowing them to last longer than traditional dentures.
+They also help maintain facial structure.

 What is the procedure for implant-supported dentures?